 Demonstrate a risk management methodology that adequately identifies and mitigates risks related to the specified service and its user community and must show that a risk assessment review is performed at least once every six months, such as adherence to CobIT or [IS27001] practices.

+[US / EZP800-63-2: §7.3.1.3 b) iv), §7.3.1.3 f), , §8.3.2.2.7]

 AL3_CO_ISM#040 Continuity of Operations Plan

 Have and keep updated a continuity of operations plan that covers disaster recovery and the resilience of the specified service and must show that a review of this plan is performed at least once every six months.